TrashQuixote/TrashUtility/README.md

 # Introduce
-**TrashUtility** is a plugin built with CommonLib-NG.
+**TrashUtility** is a plugin built with CommonLibSSE-NG.
 It aims to provide new papyrus functions for The Elder Scrolls V: Skyrim Special Edition.

 [NEXUS PAGE](https://www.nexusmods.com/skyrimspecialedition/mods/124076)